cossu555/nsp/README.md

 **Instructions to use the code:**

 You have to download the scripts as you can find here (same directories and python files' names).
 Later, you have to launch "main_malicious.py" and "main_benevolent.py" (they shouldn't be ran in parallel).
-When you execute "main_benevolent.py," the IDE will prompt you to enter a message.
-You need to provide a message.
+When you execute "main_benevolent.py," the IDE will prompt you to enter a message, you need to provide a message.
 These mains exploit functions that are in python files' imported (first lines of the code).